Up Close & Personal

 Please check our schedule for accurate trip times.
 Approximate length of cruise: 3 hours.
 Check in 45 minutes prior to departure.
 Boarding begins 15 minutes prior to departure.
 We recommend treating an offshore outing no differently than a plane flight.

 Please note: All cruises must meet a minimum passenger requirement to operate.
 You will be notified if your trip cannot run and we will re-schedule you for another excursion at your convenience.
-Please call 619-839-0128 and reference this promotion when making your reservation.

 - 3 hour whale watching cruise